tuphamphuong/gcp-next2016-pubsub-demo/README.md

-# cloud-pubsub-samples-python
+# gcp-next2016-pubsub-demo

-## appengine-push
+## ỉmpove from cloud-pubsub-samples-python : appengine-push

 Note: The push endpoints don't work with the App Engine's local devserver.
 The push notifications will go to an HTTP URL on the App Engine server even when you run this sample locally.
 So we recommend you deploy and run the app on App Engine.
-TODO(tmatsuo): Better implementation for devserver.

 ## Register your application